 I was greeted with beautiful views at TRT100; Lake Tahoe and the mountains never disappoint and always deliver.
 The challenging climbs and altitude were some of the things that make this race very difficult and have a low finisher rate.
 I was planning to pace for 35 miles, however, due to my own poor planning, I was dropped by my runner after 23 miles.
 I told him to continue on without me, as I didn’t want to slow him down.
 He did continue and finished the race in 33 hours, about 3 hours ahead of the cutoff time.
 I was relieved that he finished, even without me.

 The details on race day:

 While we were waiting, we met a few nice people from San Diego, one of them is Cindy, who said that her sister was running the 100-miler, and she was pacing her later.
 Cindy looked really familiar to me, but I was not sure where I met her.
 She was tall, beautiful, with long black hair.
 They had other friends around them as well and we were chatting with them casually.
-Yvette worked on Cindy to loosen up her calves, since we was going to pace her sister.
-After a couple of hours of chatting with them in the spot and benches we shared with them, Christy, their runner arrived at the A/S. I blurted out, “They’re the running skirts twin sisters!”
-I just realized where I know them.
+Yvette worked on Cindy to loosen up her calves, since she was going to pace her sister.
+After a couple of hours of chatting with them, in the spot and benches we shared with them, Christy, their runner arrived at the A/S. I blurted out, “They’re the running skirts twin sisters!”
+I just realized where I knew them.
 They created and own RunningSkirts, Cindy and Christy.
 I did not get to take a picture with them, Christy did not seem to feel well, so didn’t want to bother them.

 We continued on, going through groomed trails that feels like walking on pillow, and taking in the view till the sunset.
 At nightfall, my runner started feeling more fatigue, and had difficulty breathing.
 We were getting higher up in altitude.
 We stopped several times, for him to catch his breath.
 At one point, in the dark, we were sitting on the side of the trail.